-Subsection (a) also creates a safe harbor regarding circumstances when an advertisement would be commercially reasonable.
-Specifically, the method of publication is commercially reasonable if the creditor publishes the public advertisement both in a local newspaper and with an appropriate Internet website.
+Subsection (a) also creates three a safe harbors regarding circumstances when an advertisement would be commercially reasonable.
+First, Specifically, the method of publication is commercially reasonable if the creditor publishes the public advertisement both in a local newspaper and with an appropriate Internet website.
 The Internet site may be one operated by the newspaper or by any other person, whether or not located in the jurisdiction where the mortgaged property is located.
-2 The Internet site, however, must be one that has characteristics suggesting that 3 interested members of the public are likely to find and to read the posting.
-The 4 safe harbor exists, however, only if period of time for newspaper and Internet 5 advertisements, satisfies the standards in the act, which seek to ensure public 6 access to the advertisement for approximately one month preceding the date of 7 sale.
-8 9 6.
-Subsection (c) adopts a bright-line rule with respect to legal descriptions 10 of the real property and recording information.
+The Internet site, however, must be one that has characteristics suggesting that interested members of the public are likely to find and to read the posting.
+There are two The safe harbors exists, however, only if with respect to period of time timing for newspaper advertisements and Internet advertisements, satisfies the standards in the act, which seek to ensure public access to the advertisement for approximately one month preceding the date of sale.

+6. Subsection (c) adopts a bright-line rule with respect to legal descriptions of the real property and recording information.
 The failure to include such information does not make the public advertisement insufficient.
-11 This 12 information is seldom of importance to a person who reads a foreclosure 13 advertisement for the purpose of deciding whether the person has potential 14 interest.
+This information is seldom of importance to a person who reads a foreclosure advertisement for the purpose of deciding whether the person has potential interest.
 Anyone who develops a potential interest is highly likely to investigate further before appearing at the sale to bid.
-That investigation may include title 15 16 information, which will disclose the legal description and recording references for the mortgage and other recorded instruments in the chain of title, and typically 17 18 will include other information as well bearing on the property.
-19 20 7.
-Subsection (d) authorizes the creditor to post the public advertisement or a sign on the property, regardless of whether that right is reserved in the 21 22 mortgage.
-23 24 SECTION 405.
+That investigation may include title information, which will disclose the legal description and recording references for the mortgage and other recorded instruments in the chain of title, and typically will include other information as well bearing on the property.

+7. Subsection (d) authorizes the creditor to post the public advertisement or a sign on the property, regardless of whether that right is reserved in the mortgage.

+SECTION 405.
 NOTICE OF FORECLOSURE SALE.
-A creditor or servicer 25 shall give each homeowner and obligor written notice of the date, time, and place of a scheduled foreclosure sale.
-Notice of sale must be sent by first-class mail to the last-26 27 known address of each homeowner and obligor and be personally delivered to the 28 property address.
-Notice of sale must be mailed or delivered at least 30 days before the 29 sale date.
-30 Drafters' Note 31 This section requires that the creditor notify the homeowner and any obligors of the date, time, and place of the foreclosure sale.
-The section requires a 30-day 32 33 notice of the originally scheduled sale.
+A creditor or servicer shall give each homeowner and obligor written notice of the date, time, and place of a scheduled foreclosure sale.
+Notice of sale must be sent by first-class mail to the last-known address addresses of each homeowner and obligor and be personally delivered to the property address.
+Notice of sale must be mailed or delivered at least 30 days before the sale date.

+This section requires that the creditor notify the homeowner and any obligors of the date, time, and place of the foreclosure sale.
+The section requires a 30-day notice of the originally scheduled sale.
 One notice must be mailed, and a second copy of the notice must be personally delivered to the residence.

-34 35 SECTION 406.
+SECTION 406.
 POSTPONEMENT OR CANCELLATION OF SALE.

-(a) A person conducting a foreclosure sale may postpone or cancel the sale for

-- any reason.
-Announcement of a postponement must include the date, time, and place of - 2 the rescheduled sale.
-If oral announcement of the postponement is made at the date, time, - 3 and place advertised for the sale, a new public advertisement is not required under - 4 Section 404 unless the sale is postponed for longer than 30 days from the date originally - 5 advertised. - 6 (b) If a foreclosure sale is postponed the creditor shall promptly give each - 7 homeowner and obligor commercially reasonable notice of the postponement.
-The notice - 8 must include the date, time, and place of the rescheduled sale. - 9 (c) If a foreclosure sale is cancelled, the creditor promptly shall notify each - 10 homeowner and obligor in the manner provided in Section 405.
-The notice must include a - telephone number and electronic mail address from which a person may obtain additional - information concerning the creditor's plan with respect to the mortgaged property, - including any new sale date.
+- (a) A person conducting a foreclosure sale may postpone or cancel the sale for any reason.
+Announcement of a postponement must include the date, time, and place of the rescheduled sale.
+If oral announcement of the postponement is made at the date, time, and place advertised for the sale, a new public advertisement is not required under Section 404 unless the sale is postponed for longer than 30 days from the date originally advertised. - (b) If a foreclosure sale is postponed the creditor shall promptly give each homeowner and obligor commercially reasonable notice of the postponement.
+The notice must include the date, time, and place of the rescheduled sale. - (c) If a foreclosure sale is cancelled, the creditor promptly shall -notify each homeowner and obligor by first class mail in the manner provided in Section 405.
+The notice must include a telephone number and electronic mail address from which a person may obtain additional information concerning the creditor's plan with respect to the mortgaged property, including any new sale date.

-14 Drafters' Note
+20 Drafters' Note